cbdavis/enipedia-search/README.md

 * `geo` - [Global Energy Observatory](globalenergyobservatory.org) via scraper at https://morph.io/coroa/global_energy_observatory_power_plants
 * `lcpd` - [Large Combustion Plant Directive](https://en.wikipedia.org/wiki/Large_Combustion_Plant_Directive) - data is old but contains information on heat input, energy per fuel type, etc.

 In the examples below, you'll see URLs such as `http://enipedia.tudelft.nl/search/geo,osm,wikipedia/_search`, which indicate that the `geo`, `osm`, and `wikipedia` databases are to be searched.
 You can add or remove these to search over as few or as many databases as you want.
+Note the addition of `?pretty=true` at the end of the URL which [pretty prints](https://en.wikipedia.org/wiki/Prettyprint) the JSON results to make them easier to read.

 ## Examples